Chime itself is not a bank—it only offers the financial services you see in the app thanks to a partnership with two major US banks.

 What Bank Owns Chime?

-No bank owns Chime.
-That clear.
-It is a fintech company that partners with two banks to offer financial services.
+No bank owns Chime—get it clear.
+Chime is simply a fintech company that partners with two banks to offer financial services.

 How To Set Up Direct Deposits With Chime